ManuCanedo/guitar-auto-tune/README.md

 # GuitarAutoTune

-This code was developed in a multidisciplinary team.
-The core algorithm calculates the fundamental frequency of the captured sound per sample and then sends commands to an electrical engine conected to the guitar keys.
-It was executed in a Raspberry Pi.
-My main contributions to the code were the real time fundamental frequency detection algorithm (based in HPS) and audio filters.
+This scripts were executed by a Raspberry-Pi.
+The core algorithm calculates the fundamental frequency of the sound captured through a sound card.
+Then it sends movement commands to an electrical engine that turns the guitar keys.
+It, altogether, could be controlled by an android app communicating with the core system through RPC calls.

+This prototype was developped in a multidisciplinary team and awarded with first class scores.
+My main contributions were the audio processing algorithm (based in Harmonic Product Spectrum) and the audio filters.